Is self-love the greatest paradox of all?

 Paradox-–a situation, person, or thing that combines contradictory features or qualities.

-We judge ourselves and pretend they don’t exist.
-So…how can we love ourselves when denying half of who we are?
+Instead, you will judge yourself and pretend they don’t exist.
+So…how can you love yourself when denying half of who you are?

 I see differently now.
-Now, I love all of me
+Now, I love all of me.
+I gave myself permission!

-After a life of paradoxes, contradictions, and clinging to identities that weren’t me, I realize that at any moment we are anything we want to be.
-At any moment, we are everything we have ever been and we are simultaneously none of those things.
+After a life of paradoxes, contradictions, and clinging to identities that weren’t me, I realize that at any moment I could be anything I want to be.
+At any moment, I am everything I have ever been and I am simultaneously none of those things.
 Imagine that for a moment.
+And the same rings true for you.

-And here’s the biggest kicker of all – we can be anything in between these extremes.
-At any moment we can be whatever we choose to be.
-If we just let go.
-If we just accept!
+And here’s the biggest kicker of all – you can be anything in between these extremes.
+At any moment you can be whatever you choose to be.
+If you just let go.
+If you just accept!

-Because all of it is what makes us human.
+Because all of it is what makes each and every one of us human.

 I have been good, and I have been bad (legally speaking).